WICG/client-hints-infrastructure/README.md

 ### Example

-A first-party server sending the following header `Feature-Policy: ch-example foo.com bar.com; ch-example-2 foobar.org` at part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
+A first-party server sending the following header `Feature-Policy: ch-example foo.com bar.com; ch-example-2 foobar.org` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
 So, the client would know that it had explicit permission from the first party to send these hints to